spryker/spryker-docs/docs/dg/dev/troubleshooting/troubleshooting-performance-issues/redis-session-lock-excpetions.md

 ## Redis session locking exceptions

 Redis Session Locking exceptions are an application-level challenge that can be resolved on the project level because a universal solution doesn't exist.
-For more information on the Session Locking mechanism, see [Locked sessions with Redis](/docs/dg/dev/backend-development/session-handlers.html#locked-sessions-with-redis).

 The following sections describe how requests are processed, how the Redis Session Locking mechanism is implemented, and under what circumstances scaling challenges can arise.